mak448a/YouTube-TV-Controller-Helper/README.md

 ## Prerequisites
-- You need pactl installed
+- For Linux: You need pactl installed
-- Linux (Fedora, Ubuntu, Arch, Debian, etc.)
+- For Linux: Xorg (or a browser that uses XWayland, e.g. [Firefox 100](https://download-installer.cdn.mozilla.net/pub/firefox/releases/100.0/linux-x86_64/en-US/) with [disabled updates](https://winaero.com/how-to-disable-firefox-background-updates/))
-- Xorg (or a browser that uses XWayland, e.g. [Firefox 100](https://download-installer.cdn.mozilla.net/pub/firefox/releases/100.0/linux-x86_64/en-US/) with [disabled updates](https://winaero.com/how-to-disable-firefox-background-updates/))
+- Python (needs to be on your PATH variable)

 ## Setup and Run
 Install dependencies